Get Inflow Ltd, trading under the name Inflow, (“we”) are committed to protecting and respecting your privacy.

 2. Which data we hold and how we get it

 We may collect and process information provided by filling in forms on the Website or App, including information provided during completion of surveys and other online tools, posting of comments in the Community or requesting further services, and when you report a problem with our System.
 If you contact us, we may also keep a record of that correspondence.
-Inflow also collects and processes data with the health tracking technology which provide you as part of the System.
+Inflow also collects and processes data with the health tracking technology which is provided to you as part of the System.

-Throughout your use of the System we may collect information such as: personal data (including but not limited to first and last names, gender, date of birth or age, address, email, phone number); lifestyle or health data (referred as “special category data”); other health profile information and details of your visits to the System and the resources that you access (including, but not limited to, traffic data, location data, weblogs, other communication data, and the resources that you access).
+Throughout your use of the System we may collect information such as: personal data (including but not limited to first and last names, gender, date of birth or age, address, email, phone number); lifestyle or health data (referred as “special category data”); other health profile information and details of your visits to the System and the resources that you access (including, but not limited to, traffic data, location data, other communication data, and the resources that you access).

 Your personal data and health data (referred as “special category data” and includes symptoms, occupation, and medication) may also be collected.